HRKings/dnd5e-foundryvtt-itemcollection/README.md

 ### Version 1.2.10 Comaptible with 0.4.5 and dnd0.80.
 1. No specific migration strep required from 0.4.3
 2. Added a feature that allows you to always add ropes, lanterns and mess kits to bags (they are tied on the side).
 The weight of the bag will include the item's weight.
 Thanks to @BrotherSharp for the idea.
+3. See notes section if you receive "Bags must be of type backpack" error messages.
-3. Includes ja.json localization.
+4. Includes ja.json localization.
 Thanks to @Asami for the translations.

 ### Main features: